Faildes/Chattiori-Model-Merger/README.md

 - "MAX" for Max Merge
 - "AD" for Add Difference (requires model2)
 - "sAD" for Smooth Add Difference (requires model2)
+- "MD" for Multiply Difference (requires model2 and beta)
+- "SIM" for Similarity Add Difference (requires model2 and beta)
 - "TD" for Train Difference (requires model2)
 - "TRS" for Triple Sum (requires model2 and beta)
 - "TS" for Tensor Sum (requires beta)